DragonMinded/PyStreaming/README.md

         # URL nginx will check when a user tries to stream, to verify the stream key
         # is correct.
 You should leave this as 127.0.0.1 because nginx should only
         # look on the local host for the auth endpoint.
+The port listed in the below
+        # two URLs should match the port you used when running the python application.
         on_publish http://127.0.0.1:12345/auth/on_publish;
         on_publish_done http://127.0.0.1:12345/auth/on_publish_done;